RyanDKrause/rdkrause.github.io/_posts/2016-04-28-The-Big-Stick.markdown

 project-date: April 2016
 client: Iowa State University
 category: Class Game Project
-description: A group project to create a game for the U.S.S.
-Iowa battleship.
+description: The Big Stick was a group project in my ComS 437 class.
+Our client, the head of the U.S.S.
+Iowa Battleship museum in California, tasked us to create a game relating to the U.S.S.
+Iowa.

 ---